Weight Watchers International, Inc.

 While I don't expect much growth from this pick, there are certainly opportunities that the firm can pursue to grow.
 Weight loss is an ever-growing need, with 70% of the adult U.S. population considered overweight and an astounding 35% classified as obese.
 With increasingly sedentary lifestyles and poor eating habits, the need for weight loss solutions should only increase going forward.
 Further penetrating the men's market is an opportunity here.
 WeightWatchers.com puts the firm's powerful brand into the emerging mobile app weight loss ring, and it represents a high margin growth driver.
 Finally, the company believes it has a large business-to-business (B2B) opportunity in healthcare, using its respected brand and proven meeting-based solution to gain acceptance as a partner to employers and health care companies looking to improve outcomes for clients and employees (and in the process, reducing health care costs).

 Few industries are as competitive as consumer weight-loss solutions.
 Competition runs the gamut from product-based firms like Nutrisystem or Medifast, to the latest fad diet (think South Beach, Atkins, etc.), to a glut of mostly-free mobile app calorie and activity counters.
 However, I believe Weight Watchers has carved a defendable niche in this maelstrom of offerings.
 First, the brand name is easily one of the best-known and best-respected in the field, having been around since the early 1960's and licensed by numerous product firms and restaurants.
 Also, no firm can (or has even tried to) replicate Weight Watchers' meeting infrastructure, and it has been shown time and again that group support is one of the most successful strategies for sustainable weight loss outcomes.
-Looking at the company's steady results, even in the 2008-09 recession, it is clear that the company possesses a defensible economic moat.
+Still, with the weight loss category rapidly expanding through technology, I don't believe Weight Watchers has much of a defensible economic moat nowadays.